silverstripe/silverstripe-framework/docs/en/topics/rich-text-editing.md

 Note: the default setting for the CMS's `extended_valid_elements` we are overriding here can be found in `framework/admin/_config.php`.

+### Further reading on setting options

+If you need to remove the majority of buttons available in the default editor, or are experiencing difficulty removing all separators - you need to remove all lines and re add the buttons as described [here](https://stojg.se/blog/2013-03-29-customize-tinymce-for-silverstripe-cms)

 ### Writing custom plugins

 It is also possible to add custom buttons to TinyMCE.
 A simple example of this is SilverStripe's `ssmacron`